-In this post, we’re going to break down how to spot drug use in your child and what you should do if you find out they’re doing it.
+In this post, we’ll explain how to spot drug use in your child and what you should do if you find out they’re doing it.
 Read on for more…

 How Do You Spot Drug Use in Your Child?

-Telling whether your teens are on drugs or just being their moody teenage selves can be difficult.
+Telling teens that they are on drugs or just being their moody teenage selves can be complex.
 It’s a distinction you need to make, as drug abuse in your child is something you need to spot early and give your full attention to.